MicahElliott/scad/README.md

 `ps`, `build`).
 The commands all start with a `dd` (by default, configurable) and take form like `ddcps` (*container ps*) and `ddcb` (*container build*).

+Any aliases that end with a capital letter require an extra argument.
+E.g., `ddcrD` means “run a docker container, in detached mode, with a name that must be specified.

 With such a voluminous set of commands, it’s helpful to use zsh’s tab completion constantly to see explore what you’re actually trying to